 The Northern Regional Brass Band Trust (NRBBT) was founded in 1974 to enhance the standards and standing of brass musicians in the Northumberland, Cumbria, County Durham and Tees Valley areas.

-We strive to support the long-term sustainability of brass bands by providing a variety of workshops and commissioning new, original music and arrangements.
+The NRBBT works to support the long-term sustainability of brass bands by providing a variety of workshops and commissioning new, original music and arrangements.
 We also act as an information service to bring outside bodies into contact with the brass band movement.
 So if you want to know anything about brass and brass bands contact us.

 The Durham Hymns has been made possible by the support of Arts Council England, Heritage Lottery Fund, PRS Foundation, Durham County Council and the Grocers Charity